Balkars: Ethnogenesis

-While acknowledging contributions by Bulgars and Kipchaks (among many others), Tavkul (2015) locates the ethnogenesis of Balkars-Karachays and other peoples of the Caucasus inside the Caucasus, not outside.
+While acknowledging contributions by Bulgars, Khazars, Alans and Kipchaks (among many others), Tavkul (2015) locates the ethnogenesis of Balkars-Karachays and other peoples of the Caucasus inside the Caucasus, not outside.

-During the 14th century, Alania was destroyed by Timur.
-Many of the Alans, Cumans, and Kipchaks migrated westward into Europe.
-While the majority of remaining Alans fled south, deep into the mountains.
-Timur's incursion into the North Caucasus introduced the remaining to Islam and the process of intermixing and Ethnogenesis.
+During the 14th century, Alania was destroyed by Tamerlane as part of the infamous war between the Kipchaks led by Tokhtamysh and the Karluk Timurid Empire.
+Many of the Alans, Cumans, and Kipchaks migrated westward into Europe; while the majority of remainders fled south, deep into the mountains; some Alan tribes would form the modern Ossetians, who became Orthodox Christians.
+Nonetheless, Timur's incursion into the North Caucasus introduced the remaining to Islam and the process of intermixing and ethnogenesis, though it was Tokhtamysh's leftover troops that resulted in the formation of what would be the future Karachays and Balkars, whose heritages remain natives to the mountains but also interestingly shared a greater component of Central and Northern Asian heritages than any other Caucasian peoples (except the Kumyks).

 Most Balkars adopted Islam in the eighteenth century due to contact with the Kumyks, Circassians, Nogais, and Crimean Tatars.
 The Balkars are considered deeply religious.
 The Sufi Qadiriya order has a strong presence in the region.

 Caucasian War

 The Balkars and Karachays have been helping the Kabardians in their rebellions since ancient times.
 Thus, in 1787, Kabard's bailiff wrote: "The Kabardians, in cases of close, always find their shelter and shelter of estates with them (the Balkars)“.

 During the uprising in Kabarda of the primary bridles of the Kudenetovs, in the battle of May 9, 1804 on the river Chegem, the Karachays and Balkars came to the rescue, Lieutenant General Glazenap himself in a report to the Russian Emperor Alexander I reported that the battle lasted from 11 a.m. to 6 p.m., noting: